laul7klau/kubernetes-aws/README.md

 Select the Kubernetes cluster, select Delete.

 ## What's next:
-- Go to the sub directory, *nginx-ingress*, to create NGINX Ingress Controller.
+- Go to the sub directory, [nginx-ingress](https://github.com/laul7klau/kubernetes-aws/tree/main/nginx-ingress), to create NGINX Ingress Controller.
 OR
-- Go to the sub directory *bigip-ctrl-ingress* to create the BIG-IP Controller Ingress Service, CIS.
+- Go to the sub directory [bigip-ctrl-ingress](https://github.com/laul7klau/kubernetes-aws/tree/main/bigip-ctrl-ingress) to create the BIG-IP Controller Ingress Service, CIS.
   -  Then go to the sub-sub directory *Ingress link*, to create the NGINX Ingress Controller and F5 Ingress Link.